 The PRC CIT laws apply a general enterprise income tax rate of 25% to both foreign-invested enterprises and domestic enterprises.
 Preferential tax treatments are granted to enterprises, which conduct business in certain encouraged sectors and to enterprises otherwise classified as a High and New Technology Enterprise ("HNTE").
 In 2017, Ctrip Computer Technology, Ctrip Travel Information and Ctrip Travel Network reapplied for their qualification as HNTE, which were approved by the relevant government authority.
-Thus, these subsidiaries are entitled to a preferential EIT rate of 15% from 2017 to 2020.
-Qunar Software and Qunar Beijing are also entitled a preferential EIT rate of 15% from 2018.
+Thus, these subsidiaries are entitled to a preferential EIT rate of 15% from 2017 to 2019.
+Quara Software and Quara Beijing are also entitled a preferential EIT rate of 15% from 2018 to 2020.